clara0goncalves/NN_Project_2025/README.md

         -   Automatic Mixed Precision (AMP) for faster training on compatible GPUs.
         -   Early Stopping to prevent overfitting and save time.
         -   Gradient Clipping to stabilize training.
+-   **NWDI (Normalized Water Difference Index)**: Integrated for enhanced water body detection and analysis.
 -   **Comprehensive Evaluation**:
     -   Calculates a full suite of segmentation metrics: `IoU (Jaccard)`, `Dice Score`, `Pixel Accuracy`, `Precision`, `Recall`, and `F1-Score`.
     -   **Ensemble Evaluation**: Evaluate the combined performance of two different models by averaging their predictions.
     -   **Test-Time Augmentation (TTA)**: Improve prediction accuracy by averaging predictions over multiple augmented versions of a test image.
-    -   **Interactive Data Verification**: During ensemble evaluation, the script can automatically flag samples with a low IoU score, display the ground truth mask to you, and allow you to discard the sample from the final metrics if the mask is broken.
+    -   **Interactive Data Verification**: During ensemble evaluation, the script can automatically flag samples with a low IoU score, display the ground truth mask, and allow you to discard the sample from the final metrics if the mask is broken.
 -   **Logging & Visualization**:
     -   Logs all training and validation metrics to **TensorBoard** for real-time monitoring.
     -   Saves a CSV file (`training_history.csv`) and a plot (`training_plots.png`) of the training session in the experiment's checkpoint directory.